London Burkers: Gang of Burkers

 John Bishop, together with Thomas Williams, Michael Shields, a Covent Garden porter, and James May, an unemployed butcher, also known as Jack Stirabout and Black Eyed Jack, formed a notorious gang of resurrection men, stealing freshly buried bodies for sale to anatomists.
 In his subsequent confession, Bishop admitted to stealing (and selling) between 500 and 1,000 bodies, over a period of twelve years.
 The corpses were sold to anatomists, including surgeons from St Bartholomew's Hospital, St Thomas' Hospital and King's College.
-The Fortune of War Public House, in Smithfield, was identified as a popular resort for resurrectionists.
+The Fortune of War Public House, at Pye Corner in Smithfield, was identified as a popular resort for resurrectionists.
+The Fortune of War pub was demolished in 1910.

 "Italian Boy" Murder

 In July 1830, John Bishop rented No. 3 Nova Scotia Garden, from Sarah Trueby.
-On 5 November 1831 the suspiciously fresh corpse of a 14-year-old boy was delivered, by Bishop and May, to the King's College School of Anatomy, in the Strand.
-They had previously tried to sell the body at Guy's Hospital, but it was refused.
-They demanded twelve guineas for the body, but were offered nine.
+On 5 November 1831, the suspiciously fresh corpse of a 14-year-old boy was delivered, by Bishop and May, to the King's College School of Anatomy, in the Strand.
+They had previously tried to sell the body at Guy's Hospital, but were refused.
+They demanded twelve guineas for the body but were offered nine.
 On inspection by Richard Partridge, demonstrator of anatomy, it was suspected that the body had not been buried, and police were summoned by Herbert Mayo, the professor of anatomy, from the station at Covent Garden.
 The resurrection men were arrested, and remanded in custody, by the magistrate.
-On 8 November, a coroners' jury was held, and found a verdict of "willful murder against some person or persons unknown", but expressed their strong belief that the prisoners, Bishop, Williams and May, had been concerned in the transaction.
+On 8 November, a coroner's jury was held, and found a verdict of "willful murder against some person or persons unknown", but expressed their strong belief that the prisoners, Bishop, Williams and May, had been concerned in the transaction.

 On 19 November 1831, Joseph Sadler Thomas, a Metropolitan Police superintendent of F (Covent Garden) Division, searched the cottages at Nova Scotia Gardens, and found items of clothing in a well in one of the gardens, and also in one of the privies, suggesting multiple murders.
 The prisoners appeared at trial, before Chief Justice Tindal, Justice Joseph Littledale and Baron Vaughan, at the Old Bailey between 2 and 3 December.
 Bishop (aged 33), Williams (aged 26) and May (aged 30) were all found guilty of the crime.
-The windows were opened to allow the public to hear the Recorder pronounce sentence of death.
+The windows were opened to allow the public to hear the Recorder pronounce the sentence of death.

 By an extraordinary arrangement, the police opened the premises at Nova Scotia Gardens for viewing, charging 5 shillings.
 The public carried away the dwellings, piece by piece, as souvenirs.
 The police had tentatively identified the body as that of Carlo Ferrari, an Italian boy, from Piedmont, but after their trial Bishop and Williams said that the body belonged to a Lincolnshire cattle drover, on his way to Smithfield.